 2. No code required

-RPA tools are very user-friendly and don't require high programming or coding skills.
-With the help of low-code platforms and visual interfaces, users can easily make & deploy RPA bots.
+RPA tools are very user-friendly and don't require advanced programming or coding skills.
+Low-code platforms and visual interfaces help users easily create and deploy RPA bots.

 3. Integrating capabilities

 RPA bots can interact with different software systems and applications.
-They seamlessly work across platforms, including web applications, legacy systems, databases, etc.
+They seamlessly work across platforms, including web applications, legacy systems, databases, etc., showcasing the benefits of system modernization through enhanced interoperability and efficiency.

 4. Improved efficiency